Polaris Sportsman 850 Gearcase Fluids Change

-NOTE: Make sure you get your Allen inserted completely into the head of the bolt, otherwise it could strip.
+NOTE: Make sure you get the Allen inserted completely into the head of the bolt, otherwise it could strip.

 Step 2.
 Clean off the magnet on the drain plug to capture any filings from inside the transmission, then replace it in the transmission housing.

 Step 3.
-Fill the transmission with Polaris AGL gearcase lube using your hand pump.
-It will take about 37 ounces, so you'll need two bottles.
+Fill the transmission with Polaris AGL gearcase lube using the hand pump.
+It takes about 37 oz., so you'll need two bottles.
 You'll know it's full when fluid starts to run out of the opening.

 Step 4.
 Replace the fill plug and tighten it to 12-14 foot-pounds.
-Do not overtighten it.
+Don't overtighten it.